buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 ## Overview

-The OBU Library serves **English speakers** with a basic education and an **interest in Buddhism**.
+The OBU Library serves **English speakers** with a **basic education** and an **interest in Buddhism**.

-Its collections are **entirely digital** and are a combination of self-hosted files (on GitHub and Google Drive) and links to resources accessible on the broader internet.
+Its collections are **entirely digital** and are a combination of self-hosted files (on GitHub and [Google Drive](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r)) and links to [resources accessible on the broader internet](https://buddhistuniversity.net/sources/).
-Each entry in the library is ideally hosted in multiple locations (e.g. at Archive.org and on Google Drive) for redundancy and accessibility.
+Each file in the library is ideally hosted in multiple locations (e.g. at Archive.org and on Google Drive) for redundancy and accessibility.

 The collection does not strive to host a copy or link to every work ever published about Buddhism.
 That would as undesirable as it is impossible.
 The collection instead strives to offer a high-quality, representative selection in keeping with the University's mission to provide a free, undergraduate-style curriculum in Buddhist Studies with a focus on Early Buddhism.

+To that end, works found on the internet are accepted into the library on a **five-point scale** and are sorted into **subtopics (aka "tags")** for easy access.
+The rest of this document will outline how that is done.

 ### The Pipeline

 The usual procedure for ingesting new content is as follows:

-1. Free content is found online and added to [this folder on Google Drive](https://drive.google.com/drive/folders/16-z8CRbEfo3L8DTUpR76Sq1uCs4Am5b_).
+1. Free content is found online and added to [the ingestion queue on Google Drive](https://drive.google.com/drive/folders/16-z8CRbEfo3L8DTUpR76Sq1uCs4Am5b_).
-2. That content is then sorted by subject.
+2. That content is then sorted by subject area.
-3. A reviewer then reviews pieces in their subject area.
+3. A reviewer then evaluates the pieces in their subject area.
-4. Accepted pieces are moved to the appropriate folders in [the public Google Drive library](https://drive.google.com/drive/folders/1RJi6bEXa25zizGdsm5evCycYuY6a2D8r) based on what subject they teach and rejected items are archived privately.
+4. Accepted pieces are moved to the appropriate folders in [the public Google Drive library](https://drive.google.com/drive/folders/1RJi6bEXa25zizGdsm5evCycYuY6a2D8r) based on what subject they teach and rejected items are archived.
-5. When a topical folder on Drive has reached a state of maturity, its contents are added one-by-one to [the site's `_content` library](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/main/_content) and the (Drive) folder is added as a new "tag" on the website.
+5. When a topical folder on Drive has reached a state of maturity, its contents are added one-by-one to [the site's `_content` library](https://github.com/buddhist-uni/buddhist-uni.github.io/tree/main/_content) and the (Drive) folder is added as a new "[tag](https://buddhistuniversity.net/tags/)" on the website.
-6. When a tag has a diverse set of works, its content is reviewed again and organized into a course syllabus.
+6. When a tag has a diverse set of works, its contents are reviewed again and organized into a course syllabus.
 (See [the open issues on GitHub](https://github.com/buddhist-uni/buddhist-uni.github.io/labels/writing) for courses currently awaiting a volunteer if you're interested in writing one!)

-## Inclusion Criteria
+## Inclusion Criteria (ICs)

 For inclusion in the OBU library, a given work should be: